 2.8.
 "Range of control" refers to an output variable and defines the range over which the system is likely to exercise control.

 2.9.
-"Boundary of functional operation" defines the boundaries of the external physical limits within which the system is able to maintain control.
+"Boundary of functional operation" defines the boundaries of the external physical limits within which the system is able to maintain control of the dynamic driving task.

+2.9.1.
+“Operational design domain” (ODD) of the automated driving system defines the specific operating conditions (e.g. environmental, geographic, time-of-day, traffic, infrastructure, speed range, weather and other conditions) within the boundaries fixed by this regulation under which the automated driving system is designed to operate without any intervention by the driver .
+[It includes [transition demands and minimum risk manoeuvres issued by the system].

 2.10.
 "Safety Related Function" means a function of "The System" that is capable of changing the dynamic behaviour of the vehicle.
 "The System" may be capable of performing more than one safety related function.

 2.11.
 "Control strategy" means a strategy to ensure robust and safe operation of the function(s) of "The System" in response to a specific set of ambient and/or operating conditions (such as road surface condition, traffic intensity and other road users, adverse weather conditions, etc.).
 This may include the automatic deactivation of a function or temporary performance restrictions (e.g. a reduction in the maximum operating speed, etc.).

+2.x.x.
+Functional safety: absence of unreasonable risks under the occurrence of hazards caused by a malfunctioning behaviour of E/E systems

+2.x.x.
+Fault: abnormal condition that can cause an element (system, component, software) or an item (system or combination of systems that implement a function of a vehicles) to fail.

+2.x.x.
+Failure means the termination of an intended behaviour of an element or an item.

+2.x.x.
+Operational safety means the absence of unreasonable risk under the occurrence of hazards resulting from functional insufficiencies of the intended functionality or by reasonably foreseeable misuse by persons (safety hazards — without system failure).

+[2.xx.
+“Non-fault” conditions means system operating conditions without occurrence of system-faults, but including the occurrence of external influences within the ODD (e.g. environmental conditions like fog, rain, shadows, sunlight or headlight glare) that may affect the automated lane keeping system’s performance (e.g. reduce the detection range of the sensing system) that can result in safety-relevant system reaction.]

 3. Documentation